HIV and AIDS

 Our Response

-The Global Fund provides 30% of all international financing for HIV programs and has invested US$24.2 billion in programs to prevent and treat HIV and AIDS and US$5 billion in TB/HIV programs as of June 2022.
-Since 2020, we have also stepped up support to countries to mitigate the impact of COVID-19 on the HIV response.
+The Global Fund provides 26% of all international financing for HIV programs.
+We have invested US$27.6 billion in programs to prevent and treat HIV and AIDS and US$8.6 billion in TB/HIV programs as of June 2025.

 Our investments in the fight against HIV are having an impact.
-In countries where the Global Fund invests, AIDS-related deaths have been reduced by 70% and new infections have been reduced by 54% since 2002.
-AIDS-related death rates – deaths as a proportion of the population – have dropped by 74% between 2002 and 2020.
+As of 2024, in countries where the Global Fund invests, AIDS-related deaths had been reduced by 74% and new infections had been reduced by 62% since 2002.

 Trends in AIDS-related deaths